China's Micron management could spark chip price war

-SEOUL/TAIPEI, July 14 The $80 billion global memory chip industry could be heading for oversupply and a potential price war if a state-backed Chinese entity buys U.S.-based Micron Technology, the world's No.3 memory chipmaker.
+SEOUL/TAIPEI The $80 billion global memory chip industry could be heading for oversupply and a potential price war if a state-backed Chinese entity buys U.S.-based Micron Technology (MU.O), the world's No.3 memory chipmaker.

-China's emergence into a global force, squeezing out market share, would shake up an industry dominated by South Korea's Samsung Electronics and SK Hynix, Japan's Toshiba Corp and Micron.
+China's emergence into a global force, squeezing out market share, would shake up an industry dominated by South Korea's Samsung Electronics (005930.KS) and SK Hynix (000660.KS), Japan's Toshiba Corp (6502.T) and Micron.

 "When a new player enters the market, who says it's OK not to make money, no good can come from it," said C.W.
 Chung, an industry analyst at Nomura, referring to reports of Tsinghua Unigroup Ltd's interest in buying Micron for $23 billion.